DeepLabCut/DeepLabCut/docs/demo-guide.md

 on by setting the environment variable, eg. CUDA_VISIBLE_DEVICES=0.
 If you are running the code on a CPU you can ommit that command (also in step 7).

 Tips: You can also stop during a training (Ctrl-C), and restart from a snapshot (aka checkpoint):
 Just change the init_weights term, i.e. instead of "init_weights: ../../pretrained/resnet_v1_50.ckpt"  put "init_weights: ./snapshot-insertthe#ofstepshere" (i.e. 10,000).
-We recommend training for **several thousand** iterations until the loss plateaus.
+We recommend training for **thousands** of iterations until the loss plateaus (typically >200,000 - see Fig 2 and Supp Fig 2 in our [paper](https://arxiv.org/pdf/1804.03142.pdf)).
 How often the loss is displayed and how often the weights are stored can be changed in the pose_cfg.yaml (variables: `display_iters: 1,000`, and `save_iters: 50,000` respectively).
 Note, DEMO users, you must at least train to 50,000 to save any snapshots as it is set; you can change `save_iters: 50,000` to a lower value, if you wish!

 **(7) Evaluate your network:**